MultiverseLearningProducts/swe-learning-plans/src/frontend/react.md

 preferences and learning style.
 By the end of Day 2, you should have a good understanding of the fundamentals of the React library.

-## Day 3: Working with State and Props
+## 3. Working with State and Props

 - Learn how to work with state and props in React.
 - Understand how to pass data between components using props.